LivePersonInc/developer-center/pages/documents/admin/LOB/methods/query-delta.md

 indicator: both
 ---

-This API queries changes in lobs data.
+This API queries changes in LoBs data.

 ### Request